 - Seattle’s Child (Family-friendly news plus activity and event roundups)

 - Visit Seattle (All the must-see’s and do’s for tourists and new residents playing tourist)

 - Seattle events calendar (A conglomeration of public events around the city)

 You can also refer to the individual events calendars curated by The Seattle Times, Seattle Metropolitan, and more local news sources.

 The More You Know…

 Check back for updates as we add to this guide.
-Welcome to Seattle!
+From all of us at Seattle Mortgage Planners, welcome to Seattle!